nanome-ai/plugin-chemical-interactions/README.md

 # Nanome - Chemical Interactions

-A plugin to display various types of interatomic contacts between small- and macromolecules
+A Nanome plugin to display various types of interatomic contacts between small and macro molecules

 ### Preparation